chaos-mesh/website/versioned_docs/version-2.6.7/manage-user-permissions.md

 ### Enable or disable permission authentication

-When Chaos Mesh is installed using Helm, Permission Authentication is enabled by default.
+When Chaos Mesh is installed using Helm, permission authentication is enabled by default.
 For production environments and other high security scenarios, it is recommended to leave permission authentication enabled.
 If you are just trying out Chaos Mesh and want to quickly create chaos experiments, you can set `--set dashboard.securityMode=false` in a Helm command to disable authentication.
 The command looks like this:

 <PickHelmVersion>
 {`helm upgrade chaos-mesh chaos-mesh/chaos-mesh --namespace=chaos-mesh --version latest --set dashboard.securityMode=false`}